aredn/documentation/README.md

 # AREDN Documentation
 This repository is for creating documentation for the AREDN project so it can be made available on ReadTheDocs.

+## Viewing the Docs:
+To view the AREDN documentation in a web browser, navigate to [https://arednmesh.readthedocs.io/en/latest/]() or select your choice from the `Docs` dropdown menu on [https://arednmesh.org]().

+## Exporting to PDF:
+While viewing the AREDN documentation in your web browser, you will see the contents list in the left panel.
+At the bottom of the panel is a drawer labeled "ReadTheDocs" showing the version you are viewing.
+Click the label bar to open it.
+From the drawer you can export the documentation set as a single PDF or Epub file.
+This is handy if you want to take a PDF copy of the guidebook with you into the field where you do not have Internet access.

 ## Contributing:
 If you are interested in contributing to the rapidly growing set of AREDN related information, you can easily do so on GitHub.
 This works the same way as if you were contributing code to the project.